The Dick Tracy Show

 The Dick Tracy Show is an American animated television series based on Chester Gould's comic strip crime fighter.
 The series was produced from 1961 to 1962 by UPA.

-In the show, policeman Dick Tracy employed a series of cartoony subordinate flatfoots to fight crime each week, contacting them on his two-way wristwatch radio.
-Tracy himself hardly appeared on the show at all.
-The opening was designed so that local TV hosts dressed as policemen could introduce the cartoon by barking orders into a prop intercom, with Tracy answering "Okay, chief, I'll get onto it right away."
+In the show, Chief of Detectives Dick Tracy employed a series of cartoony subordinate flatfoots to fight crime each week, contacting them on his two-way wristwatch radio.
+Tracy himself rarely appeared beyond the opening and closing sequences.
+The opening was designed so that local TV hosts dressed as policemen could introduce the cartoon by barking orders into a prop intercom, with Tracy answering "Okay, chief, I'll get on it right away."

-A live action show, Dick Tracy, aired on ABC from 1950 to 1951.

 Summary

 Everett Sloane voiced Tracy, while Mel Blanc, Paul Frees, Benny Rubin and others voiced many of the other characters, including: